kanaria69/Mainecoco/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!